What is Metrology? (And How Does It Relate To Accuracy?)

 - 'Scientific Metrology' establishes common understanding of measurements and units.
 It is therefore vital for being able to achieve high levels of accuracy and reliability, particularly for precision engineers.

 In the Accu Tutorial below, Matt shows us the best practices for measuring screw length using a vernier caliper, which is one of the 6 essential metrology tools for your workbench.

-Before we take a look at the 6 essential tools and methods you need for ensuring accuracy, it is interesting to firstly understand the 7 base units in the most common system of measurements.
+Before we take a look at some essential tools and methods you need for ensuring accuracy, it is interesting to firstly understand the 7 base units in the most common system of measurements.